Eu Country Commercial Guide

 In addition, the European Union has “remedies” directives imposing common standards for all Member States to abide by in case bidders identify discriminatory public procurement practices.

-There are restrictions for United States suppliers in the utilities sector across the European Union, both in the EU Utilities Directive and in coverage of the GPA.
+There are restrictions for U.S. suppliers in the utilities sector across the European Union, both in the EU Utilities Directive and in coverage of the GPA.
 Article 85 of Directive 2014/25 allows European Union contracting authorities to either reject non-EU bids where the proportion of goods originating in non-European Union countries exceeds fifty percent or give preference to the EU bid if prices are equivalent (within a three percent margin).
-Moreover, the Directive allows EU contracting authorities to retain the right to suspend or restrict the award of service contract to undertakings in third countries where no reciprocal access is granted.
+Moreover, the Directive allows EU contracting authorities to retain the right to suspend or restrict the award of service contracts to undertakings in third countries where no reciprocal access is granted.

 There are also restrictions in the coverage of the GPA that apply specifically to U.S.-based companies.
-United States companies are not allowed to bid on works and services contracts procured by sub-central public contracting authorities in the water, airport services, urban transport and railways, and dredging services and procurement related to shipbuilding sector and sub-sectors.
+United States companies are not allowed to bid on works and services contracts procured by sub-central public contracting authorities in the water, airport services, urban transport and railways, or dredging services and procurement related to shipbuilding sector and sub-sectors.

-AnchorAnchorEU financial assistance programs provide a wide array of grants, loans, loan guarantees and co-financing for feasibility studies and projects in a number of key sectors (e.g., environmental, transportation, energy, telecommunications, tourism, public health).
+EU financial assistance programs provide a wide array of grants, loans, loan guarantees, and co-financing for feasibility studies and projects in a number of key sectors (e.g., environmental, transportation, energy, telecommunications, tourism, and public health).
 A number of centralized financing programs also generate procurement and other opportunities directly with EU institutions.

-The European Union supports economic development projects within Member States, as well as EU-wide “economic integration” projects that cross both internal and external EU borders.
+The European Union supports economic development projects within the Member States, as well as EU-wide “economic integration” projects that cross both internal and external EU borders.
 In addition, the European Union helps candidate and neighboring countries.
 For example, the European Union provides project financing through grants from the EU budget and loans from the European Investment Bank.
 Grants from the EU Structural and Investment Funds program are distributed through the Member States’ national and regional authorities.
 Projects in non-European Union countries are managed through the Directorate-Generals of International Cooperation and Development and European Civil Protection and Humanitarian Aid Operation.

 EU Structural and Investment Funds

-EU Structural Funds and Investment Funds (ESIF), including the European Regional Development Fund and the European Social Fund, were created in 1975 with the aim to mitigate economic and social differences between the regions of the European Union.
+EU Structural Funds and Investment Funds (ESIF), including the European Regional Development Fund and the European Social Fund, were created in 1975 to mitigate economic and social differences between the regions within the European Union.
 New budgets are approved every seven years for all Member States.
-Budgets and the allocation of funding between the EU priorities (social, economic, or environmental) are based on the conclusions of Partnership Agreements, which are negotiated between the European Commission and Member State national authorities.
+Budgets and the allocation of funding between the EU priorities (e.g., social, economic, or environmental) are based on the conclusions of Partnership Agreements, which are negotiated between the European Commission and Member State national authorities.
 From 2014 to 2020, the European Union earmarked €352 billion for regional development and cohesion policy projects.
+For example, in response to the COVID-19 pandemic, a crisis repair initiative was launched under the name Recovery Assistance for Cohesion and the Territories of Europe (REACT-EU).
+The REACT-EU fund included €55 billion available through ESIF funds.

 For projects financed through ESIF, Member State regional managing authorities are the key decision-makers.
 They assess the needs of their country, investigate projects, evaluate bids, and award contracts.
 To become familiar with available financial support programs in the Member States, would-be contractors should develop a sound understanding of the country’s cohesion policy indicators.